-I don’t think many would argue with ‘How Bizarre’ as the NZ single of the decade.
-Its incredible story has been told at length elsewhere, but suffice it to say, this was a defining moment for New Zealand, the first non-Crowded House NZ single to really smash radio in the USA and UK.
+I don’t think many would argue with ‘How Bizarre’ as the New Zealand single of the decade.
+Its incredible story has been told at length elsewhere, but suffice it to say, this was a defining moment for New Zealand, the first non-Crowded House NZ single to really smash radio in the US and UK.

 That tropical guitar riff over a bed of supple percussion has instant appeal, and Fuemana’s hokey references – "freeway", "jump into the Chevy" "pull in for some gas" – probably helped translate it for a US audience too.
 That, and a pure Cali video.
 But more than those elements it’s the late Fuemana’s effortless charisma that shines through, and helped this transcend mere novelty to become a true international pop phenomenon.